IBM/ubiquity-k8s/README.md

 address = "127.0.0.1"  # IP/host of the Ubiquity Service
 port = 9999            # TCP port on which the Ubiquity Service is listening
 ```
+### 4. Opening TCP ports to Ubiquity server
+Ubiquity server listens on TCP port (by default 9999) to receive FlexVolume requests, such as attach a volume.
+Verify that the FlexVolume node can access this Ubiquity server port.

 ### FlexVolume usage examples
 For examples on how to start and stop stateful containers\PODs with Ubiquity volumes , refer to the [Available Storage Systems](supportedStorage.md) section, according to your storage system type.